...

 3. Sari Organic Walk

 This is our favorite hike in Ubud.
 It’s still fairly undiscovered, but – like the 2 popular hikes in Ubud below – is right in the center.
-The only annoying thing is that a lot of scooters pass by here, so you don’t experience as much peace and quiet as with the other hikes.
+The only annoying thing is that a lot of motorbikes pass by here, so you don’t experience as much peace and quiet as with the other hikes.
 Nevertheless, the Sari Organic Walk is definitely worth a visit in Ubud.

 From the start of the Sari Organic Walk, you can walk in 30 minutes to the Jungle River and Waterfall where you can cool off.
 Along the way you will also pass a number of art galleries, where the most beautiful paintings are on display.
 Be sure to have a chat with the friendly painters, they will tell you exactly how long they work on a painting and what technique they use.
 Very interesting!
 On your way back to the Sari Organic Walk, be sure to stop at Pukako by paddyfield, where you can enjoy a coffee or smoothie with a lovely view of the rice fields of Ubud.